-AND…get THIS, peeling them was a whole heck of a lot easier, too!
-4 out of the 5 egg shells came off in large, almost whole egg-sized pieces instead of those crappy-little-who-ha’s-and-tiny-little-bits-that-do-not-like-to-come-off-the-eggs-to-save-their-life pieces.
+AND not only was it easier to make hard boiled eggs in the oven…get THIS.
+Peeling them was a whole heck of a lot easier, too!
+4 out of the 5 egg shells came off in large, almost whole egg-sized pieces instead of those crappy-little-hoo-has-and-tiny-little-bits-that-do-not-like-to-come-off-the-eggs-to-save-their-life pieces.

 Whoa, that wasn’t easy to write.
 I HATE THOSE!!!!
 And it takes forever to unwrap the egg!
 SO not fair!
 And it really does deter me from boiling eggs because it’s just so dang frustrating.

 So, pot of water, you’ve met your match and you’ve done been retired.
 No more top-of-the-stove egg cooking for this girl.
 No siree.
 I’m sticking to the BAKED method!
 (Maybe they should be referred to as Hard Baked Eggs?)

 This makes them not only easier to cook but easier to eat!
 Perfect for those of us who don’t want to have to work too hard everytime we want eggs for breakfast or lunch.